debug-evac/assembler_lib/README.md

 # Assembler

-This Assembler was programmed within the project "Mikrorechner" in order to run assembly code on a self-designed CPU.
+This is a library that was programmed within the project "Mikrorechner" in order to assemble and disassemble code for a self-written RISC-V CPU.
 It uses a modified MIPS assembly syntax and features labels, macros, automatic nop insertion, a simple linker, instruction minimization for certain macros and output formatting to raw or mif.

 ## Features